Light Horse trooper

 Ideal for the girlfriend though; many expats have a regular turnover in

 girlfriends and apartments.
-Enter stage, Pat, Noi; exit left or right, et
+Enter stage, Pat, Nigh, Tip, Noi & ; exit left or right, et

 Shan-Chinese from KengTung in Shan State, Burma.
 A proud member of the Shan

-State Army, her passion was a free Shan State, a promise reneged upon by the
+State Army, her passion a free Shan State, a promise reneged by the

-British after WW2 and United States after Nationalist China fell to the
+British after WW2 and USA after Nationalist China fell to the

 Communists.
-We married locally in Mandalay in March 2000, applied for a fiancee visa with the Australian
+We married at her sister's house in Mandalay in early 2000, applied for a fiancee visa

 wound), Tachilek, on the Burmese-Thai border.
 To have loved and lost is better